lreij/notes/z.md

 ## books

-The Happiness Hypothesis: Finding Modern Truth in Ancient Wisdom
+The Alchemy of Finance, Reading the Mind of the Market,  George Soros

+ACT Made Simple: An Easy-to-Read Primer on Acceptance and Commitment Therapy

+Finite and Infinite Games: A Vision of Life as Play and Possibility

 Change: Principles of Problem Formation and Problem Resolution

 The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime

-The Alchemy of Finance, Reading the Mind of the Market,  George Soros

-ACT Made Simple: An Easy-to-Read Primer on Acceptance and Commitment Therapy

 Reinforcements：How to Get People to Help You